awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 You can copy both automatic and manual DB snapshots, and share manual DB snapshots\.
 For more information about copying a DB snapshot, see [Copying a Snapshot](USER_CopySnapshot.md)\.
 For more information about sharing a DB snapshot, see [Sharing a DB Snapshot](USER_ShareSnapshot.md)\.

+**Note**
+You can also use AWS Backup to manage backups of Amazon RDS DB instances\.
+Backups managed by AWS Backup are considered manual snapshots for the manual snapshot limit\.
+For information about AWS Backup, see the [https://docs.aws.amazon.com/aws-backup/latest/devguide](https://docs.aws.amazon.com/aws-backup/latest/devguide)\.

 ## Backup Storage<a name="USER_WorkingWithAutomatedBackups.BackupStorage"></a>

 Your Amazon RDS backup storage for each region is composed of the automated backups and manual DB snapshots for that region\.
 Your backup storage is equivalent to the sum of the database storage for all instances in that region\.
 Moving a DB snapshot to another region increases the backup storage in the destination region\.